JosephLai241/URS/docs/The Forest.md

     def seed(self, new_comment):
         parent_id = new_comment.parent_id.split("_", 1)[1]

+        self.root.replies.append(new_comment) \
-        if parent_id == getattr(self.root, "id"):
+            if parent_id == getattr(self.root, "id") \
-            self.root.replies.append(new_comment)
-        else:
-            self._dfs_insert(self.root, new_comment)
+            else self._dfs_insert(self.root, new_comment)
 ```

 I implemented the [depth-first search][Depth-First Search] algorithm to find a comment's parent node and insert it into the parent node's `replies` array.
-I defined a separate `visited` set to keep track of visited `CommentNode`s to avoid an infinite loop of inserting `CommentNode`s that were already visited.
-I wrote a recursive version of depth-first search, but then opted for an iterative version because it would not scale well for submissions that included large amounts of comments, ie. stack overflow.
+I defined a separate `visited` set to keep track of visited `CommentNode`s to avoid an infinite loop of inserting `CommentNode`s that were already visited into the `stack`.
+At first I wrote a recursive version of depth-first search, but then opted for an iterative version because it would not scale well for submissions that included large amounts of comments, ie. stack overflow.

 Within the `seed` method, I first check if the `CommentNode` is a top level comment by comparing its parent ID to the submission ID.
 Depth-first search is triggered if the `CommentNode` is not a top level comment.